Browse through the sections below to read about and view videos showing various conditions of the eyes, tear ducts and eyelids and their treatment

 Surgery to remove the excess upper eye lid skin is known as upper blepharoplasty.
-It takes about 1 to 1.5 hours and is done as a day procedure, not requiring overnight admission.
+It takes about 30 minutes to 1 hour and is done as a day procedure, not requiring overnight admission.
 Stitches are removed at 1-2 weeks.
 The stitch line is very fine and hidden under the natural fold of the upper eyelid and so, is invisible.

 Lower blepharoplasty